orthopteroid/BlueSeltzer/README.md

 simple edge filtering, point-cloud collection, and finally by constructing and interpreting some basic metrics.
 Those metrics are:

-1. Circularity Measure - This is calculated using the the average point distance from the center of a point-cloud's bounding-box, and the variance of that distance.
-Small values for this variance would indicate a higher chance we're looking at a cloud of points that resemble a circle.

-2. Angular Power Sprectum - From the center of the bounding-box the point-cloud is split radially into a number of pie-segments and the points in each segment are counted and analyzed against points in adjacent segments and overall.
+1. Angular Power Sprectum (sidedness) - From the center of the bounding-box the point-cloud is split radially into a number of pie-segments and the points in each segment are counted and analyzed against points in adjacent segments and overall.
 This is actually done using an FFT which gives a radial frequency spectrum.
 The goal here is to guess a geometric shape from the radial frequencies [1,2].

+2. Circularity Measure - This is calculated using the the average point distance from the center of a point-cloud's bounding-box, and the variance of that distance.
+Small values for this variance would indicate a higher chance we're looking at a cloud of points that resemble a circle.

+3. Radial Density Factor - This is the slope of the radial density of the point cloud.
+The first draft code does a simple line through the endpoints of the function but a better approach would be to do a least-squares fitting.
+Numbers near zero show uniformity, +ve numbers show increasing density towards the outside edge and negative numbers show decreasing density.

 And now for some tests!